danilosierrac/gilbert-index/_posts/2017-03-06-mortgage-is-debt.md

 date:   2017-03-06
 permalink: /mortgage-is-debt/
 ---
-I was talking to an old friend for the first time in a long time the other day.
-We dove right into a lively banter and starting getting caught up.
-The conversation moved on to our families, and I asked my friend how his brother was doing.
+I'm talking to an old friend for the first time in a long time.
+We dive right into a lively banter and start getting caught up.
+The conversation moves on to our families, and I ask my friend how his brother is doing.
 And he says (paraphrased):

 “He’s doing great.
 He just bought a house.
 He's got a great job.
 He's doing really meaningful work.
 Things are going really well.”

-And I wondered, did he “buy” the house?
+And I wonder, did he “buy” the house?

 As in buy it.